Just ask any kid and they’ll tell you that Brussels sprouts must be healthy. After one glance they know – Brussels Sprouts scream healthy food!

 Vitamin K is important because it plays vital roles in blood clotting and bone health in the body.

-Amazingly, Brussel Sprouts contain 274% of your daily vitamin K needs in just 1 cup cooked.
+Amazingly, Brussels Sprouts contain 274% of your daily vitamin K needs in just 1 cup cooked.

 There are two forms of vitamin K: